 Sometimes God changes our plans unexpectedly, doesn’t He?
 My current project is not a book called, A Quiet Confidence.
 AQC, as I call it, is now safely on a back burner.
 Other things have moved to the forefront.

 One of those things is the fact that my agent retired.
 That led me to search for a new agent.
 I’m pleased to announce that I am now with the Steve Laube Agency.
 My new agent is Bob Hostetler.
 My novel, As Snow Before a Summer Sun is being evaluated by a publisher right now.
 We’re waiting to hear if they will publish it or not.
-My hope is that he can find a home for this one–as well as the next two books in the series.
+My hope is if they accept this one for publication, they will also publish the next two books in the series.

 I’ve shared before, I believe, that fiction just pours out of my mind and onto the screen.
 Yes, it’s work but not compared to writing nonfiction.
 When writing Christian nonfiction, every single word takes on such a heavy responsibility–writing an entire book where nothing can be misinterpreted, where the text is clear and concise, and where you apply sound biblical principles to everything you write.
 I might spend 30 minutes deciding whether “on” or “in” would be the right word.
 And this work is a departure from my ministry of comforting the hurting.
 Instead, it takes a good, long, hard look at the comparisons between the Doctrines of Grace and Arminianism, using scripture to make the case, so to speak.
 It seeks to illustrate the Doctrines of Grace through the roles of the Father, the Son and the Holy Spirit in the work of salvation:

 I haven’t given myself a firm deadline yet, but I’m hoping I can get it done by January 31.
 I keep reminding myself that you eat an elephant one bite at a time.